 I recently stumbled across this fascinating description of Richard Burton's first meeting with Elizabeth Taylor written by Burton himself and borrowed from his book Meeting Mrs. Jenkins (1966).
 I enjoyed reading it so much that I just had to share it.
 Not only is it an amazing read but it's also a great showcase for … Continue reading Burton’s First Encounter with Taylor

 Joseph Losey's Boom!
 (1968) is one of the most famously criticized and misunderstood films from the late sixties.
-Its original $3.9 million dollar budget ballooned into 10 million by the time shooting stopped and that money was mainly used to pay the million dollar salaries of the film's two stars (Elizabeth Taylor and Richard Burton) … Continue reading Joseph Losey’s Boom!
+Its original $3.9 million dollar budget ballooned into 10 million by the time shooting stopped and that money was mainly used to pay the enormous salaries of the film's two stars (Elizabeth Taylor and Richard Burton) and … Continue reading Joseph Losey’s Boom!
 (1968)

 In 1967 Elizabeth Taylor and Richard Burton were at the height of their shared fame following the success of Who's Afraid of Virginia Woolf?
 (1966) and The Taming of the Shrew (1967).
 Both films had been well received by critics and audiences loved seeing the two actors on screen together in fictional marriages that many … Continue reading Richard Burton’s Doctor Faustus (1967)